nvpinkham/Dysautonomia/README.md

 This analysis was done with macOS version 12.4
 R version 4.1.0

 MetaboAnalyst was not easily compiled on our system so we used individual R scripts from the package.
+Available here https://github.com/xia-lab/MetaboAnalystR

 ### Time estimates for R scripts associated with each figure: